webapicookbook/hyper/README.md

  - [x] : support for ..
 CLEAR|FLUSH clears all the items from the stack
  - [x] : support for ..
 PEEK displays the JSON object at the stop of the stack
  - [x] : support for ..
 PUSH _{n:v,...}_ adds a new JSON object to the stack
+ - [ ] : support for ..
+PUSH WITH-REPONSE adds a new item on the stack from the top of the _response_ stack
+ - [ ] : support for ..
+PUSH WITH-PATH _path-string_ adds a new item on the stack which is the result of the JSONPATH
+ - [ ] : support for ..
+EXPAND-ARRAY expands the array on the top of the stack into n-items on the stack.
  - [x] : support for ..
 POP removes the top item from the stack
  - [x] : support for ..
 LEN|LENGTH returns depth of the stack
  - [x] : support for ..
 SET _{"n":"v",...}_ update the JSON object on the top of the stack